rpm-software-management/libdnf/hawkey/doc/reference-py-sack.rst

     `rootdir` is a string giving a path to an installroot.

-    `logfile` is a string giving a path of a log file location.

     `pkgcls` is a class of packages retrieved from the sack.
 The class' ``__init__`` method must accept two arguments.
 The first argument is a tuple of the sack and the ID of the package.
 The second argument is the